Ajfriel86/PilateParadise/README.md

 ## About

 The goal of delivering this site is to fulfill an end user's needs when searching for a Pilates studio in their area.
-The site comprises of information regarding various classes and when they are on, as well as teacher information who guides the classes.
+The site contains information regarding various classes and when they are on, as well as teacher information who guides the classes.

 ---